28th November 2017

 Make sure you plan for English and maths across the curriculum, looking for opportunities to use and apply both subject skills in foundation subjects.
 For example, calculating pulse rates in PE or retelling a myth or legend using narrative techniques in history.

 Of course, there are some subjects which require set times in the school week, for example, PE or ICT, but other periods of the timetable can be more flexible.
 Don’t set them as history, geography and so on, set them as ‘topic’ or ‘foundation subjects’.
 This will give you more flexibility when planning what you need to teach over the course of a week or half term.

 Where your curriculum lacks balance in any one subject, use specialist weeks to boost coverage.
 Science, arts and technology weeks are already popular, but this approach could also apply to other curriculum subjects including geography, history, RE or PE.

 Keep track of your curriculum coverage.
-This can be done using simple tick lists or by using more effective online tools such as the Cornerstones Coverage Checker.
+This can be done using simple tick lists or by using more effective online tools such as the coverage checkers on our online platform, Curriculum Maestro.
 This enables schools to check the breadth and balance of their curriculum at the click of a button as well as providing evidence for external visitors such as Estyn or Ofsted.

 It’s important that all subjects have status within the curriculum.
 Yes, English and maths should be assessed in more depth and more frequently, but not exclusively.
 That’s why Cornerstones provide termly Developmental Skills in all areas of English and maths, but also comprehensive end of year Essential Skills for science and all foundation subjects.
 Cornerstones Assessment enables schools to show how each child is attaining and progressing across the whole curriculum from EYFS to Y6.